-I spent two years creating the x86utm operating system to concretely address the halting problem using a halt decider written in C. This partial halt decider invokes an x86 emulator to execute the input in debug step mode.
-The input is the machine address of the x86 function.
+I spent two years creating the x86utm operating system to concretely address the halting problem using a halt decider written in C. This partial halt decider invokes an x86 emulator to execute its input in debug step mode.
+The input is the machine address of the x86 function cast to a 32-bit unsigned integer.